-i.
-An automobile dealer who, pursuant to a business relationship, completes the necessary lease agreement before forwarding it to the leasing company (to whom the obligation is payable on its face) for execution is "arranging" for the lease.

-ii.
-An automobile dealer who, receiving no fee for the service, refers a customer to a leasing company that will prepare all relevant contract documents is not "arranging" for the lease.

-2. Consideration.
-The term "other consideration" as used in comment 2(h)-1 refers to an actual payment corresponding to a fee or similar compensation and not to intangible benefits, such as the advantage of increased business, which may flow from the relationship between the parties.

-3. Assignees.
-An assignee may be a lessor for purposes of the regulation in circumstances such as those described in Ford Motor Credit Co. v.
-Cenance, 452 U.S. 155 (1981).
-In that case, the U.S. Supreme Court held that an assignee was a creditor for purposes of the pre-1980 Truth in Lending Act and Regulation Z because of its substantial involvement in the credit transaction.

-4. Multiple lessors.
+- i.
+An automobile dealer who, pursuant to a business relationship, completes the necessary lease agreement before forwarding it for execution to the leasing company (to whom the obligation is payable on its face) is "arranging" for the lease. - ii.
+An automobile dealer who, without receiving a fee for the service, refers a customer to a leasing company that will prepare all relevant contract documents is not "arranging" for the lease. - 2.
+Consideration.
+The term "other consideration" as used in comment 2(h)-1 refers to an actual payment corresponding to a fee or similar compensation and not to intangible benefits, such as the advantage of increased business, which may flow from the relationship between the parties. - 3.
+Assignees.
+An assignee may be a lessor for purposes of the regulation in circumstances where the assignee has substantial involvement in the lease transaction.
+Cf. Ford Motor Credit Co. v.
+Cenance, 452 U.S. 155 (1981)(held, in the credit context, that an assignee was a creditor for purposes of the pre-1980 Truth in Lending Act and Regulation Z because of its substantial involvement in the credit transaction). - 4.
+Multiple lessors.
 See the commentary to § 213.3(c).

-2(j) Organization
+2(i) Organization